chrisgao99/Driving-with-LLMs/data_conversion/conversion_document.md

 For example, `/p/liverobotics/waymo_open_dataset_motion/tf_example/validation_interactive/validation_interactive_tfexample.tfrecord-00000-of-00150` has 49 scenarios (samples), so it will provide 49 lists.
 Each lists has 19 dicts so 49*19 datapoints in total.

+`convert_data_language` function from convert_data_language.py derives from `convert_data`.
+It returns a list of 19 dicts just like `convert_data` except in each dict  there will be one timestep descriptor data dict, plus 17 QA including next waypoint prediction and one generated lanuaged description.

 # How to get QA pairs for pretraining?